Data-cat750/analytics-portfolio/Cyclistic/Readme.md

 ## Data License

 The data used in this project is provided under the terms of the [Divvy Bikes Data License Agreement](https://divvybikes.com/data-license-agreement).
+A sample of the data used in this analysis is available [here]().
+This data is used for non-commercial, analytical purposes in compliance with the terms of the License Agreement.

 # **Data Cleaning & Preparation**
 The data used in this analysis was cleaned and prepared using a series of SQL queries.
 For a detailed list of the queries used to clean and transform the data, please refer to the file linked below: